NixOS/nix/maintainers/README.md

 ## Motivation

-In order to attract more maintainers and thereby scale the development process to match user needs, the main goal of this team is to improve the Nix contributor experience.
+The team's main responsibility is to set a direction for the development of Nix and ensure that the code is in good shape.

+We aim to achieve this by improving the contributor experience and attracting more maintainers – that is, by helping other people contributing to Nix and eventually taking responsibility – in order to scale the development process to match users' needs.

 ### Objectives